 Raiding (Larger Group) Build

-This build is the primary build Restoration Druids will be using in a raid environment.
+This build is the primary Restoration Druid build.
+It will be used mainly in raid environments.
 The build focuses on

 is picked up for the strong single target HoT, but

 can be taken if you're not getting the full effective healing of